 Within of few months of introducing the Plana Centric and Yolands names, the Marcus-Pollak name was dropped.
 One minor exception was a 1953 ad from Yolands that featured a small circular logo with "American Machine & Tool Co" around the perimeter and "MP / Quality" in the middle.

 Another trademark we have seen on a few AMT machines is Amco.
-Besides the machines sold under their own names, AMT also sold machines under Craftsman name through Sears, Roebuck & Co.; these AMT-made Craftsman machines have the model-number prefix of 149.
+Besides the machines sold under their own names, AMT also sold machines under the Sears, Roebuck & Co. label.
+These AMT-made Sears machines have the model-number prefix of 149.
 Later AMT-made machines bearing the Craftsman label were Asian imports.

 AMT continued to manufacture home-shop into the 1980s but they also began importing machines from Taiwan and China.
 Please note that these Asian-made machines are outside the scope of this website and pictures and manuals of those machines should not be uploaded here.